Sign in

 Solution 2: Use the Right Granule Size

-Choosing the appropriate size of blasting glass granules is essential for effective surface preparation.
-Before starting, users should assess the project requirements and select granule size accordingly.
-Manufacturers typically provide guidelines for optimal granule sizes for various applications, which can prevent unnecessary damage to the substrate and save time and costs.
+Choosing the correct size of blasting glass granules is crucial for efficient surface preparation.
+Users should evaluate project needs and select granule sizes accordingly.
+Manufacturers provide guidelines for optimal granule sizes for various applications, helping to prevent damage to substrates and saving time and money.

 Solution 3: Regular Equipment Maintenance